-Some medications can also affect our brains neurotransmitters and send these nervous signals in these situations where we have doubt in ourselves.
-One of the larger contributors that is known for social anxiety is our life experiences.
+Some medications can also affect our brain’s neurotransmitters and send these nervous signals in these situations where we have doubt in ourselves.
+One of the larger contributors that are known for social anxiety is our life experiences.

 Experiences are hard to let go of, no matter how much we know we have changed or how much we have accomplished.
 Social anxiety can be a motivating force for some people but a very degrading horrible experience for others.

 There are many professional therapists that are available to help people deal with social anxiety:

 Some doctors feel prescribing medications such as Valium, Prozac or Zoloft will help.
 Many professionals now believe that the therapeutic route works much better.
 By far the best way to overcome social phobias and social anxiety is to use hypnosis and hypnotherapy.
 Once the initial sensitizing event is discovered and eliminated the fear disappears.

 Reading self-help books can be encouraging and a very good start.
 As the old saying goes, you have nothing to fear but the fear itself.
 Place yourself into the situation you fear the most.